metabibvip/seeker/lisence.md

 All intellectual property rights in the App, including algorithms, content, branding, and reports, remain the exclusive property of the Company.

 4. No Professional Advice
-FixLove provides relationship analysis for informational purposes only.
+APP provides relationship analysis for informational purposes only.
 It does not constitute psychological, legal, or medical advice.

 5. Limitation of Liability